get-convex/convex-docs/docs/dashboard/deployments/settings.md

 - The URL this deployment is hosted at.
 Some Convex integrations may require the deployment URL for configuration.
+- The URL that HTTP Actions for this deployment should be sent to.
 - The deployment's deploy key, used to
   [integrate with build tools such as Netlify and Vercel](/docs/production/hosting/hosting.mdx) and